+PART 1:

-Veeva MedTech Uncovering Your Content's Hidden Insights PART 1: Why You Need a Digital Supply Chain The content lifecycle isn't a new concept for life sciences marketers.
-Rigorous review cycles have always been crucial for ensuring only compliant brand messages reach doctors and consumers.
+Why You Need an Integrated MarCom Approach

+The content lifecycle isn't a new concept for medtech marketers.
+Rigorous review cycles have always been crucial for ensuring only compliant brand messages reach doctors and consumers

 But while the core objective of this process still stands, technology is creating new possibilities.
 93% of life sciences companies are developing more content than they were 2 years ago.
 This influx of promotional materials is changing the healthcare marketing landscape, from the type of assets produced to the systems managing these materials.